Pumping Into Your Home, And Around Your Yard

-Connect a drinking water compatible hose or pipe from the SimplePUMP to a faucet that exits directly from your house.
-This works only if your house is pre-1980 or so.
-A house built more recently probably does not have a gate valve that allows water to be introduced from the outside.
+You may be able to connect a drinking water compatible hose or pipe from the SimplePUMP to a faucet that exits directly from your house.
+This is most likely to be possible if your house is pre-1980 or so.
+A house built more recently probably does not allow pumping INTO the faucet.
 (You may need to consult your plumber.)

 A yard hydrant is an OUTLET from your household plumbing for outside use.
 But yard hydrants are designed in such a way that water can also be pumped INTO the hydrant, thereby supplying water to your plumbing.
 Just connect a drinking water compatible hose or pipe from the SimplePUMP to the yard hydrant, and start pumping.
 (If you don’t already have a pressure tank, installing one is a simple and fairly quick job for your plumber.
 It’s a definite plus to have a pressurized water supply.
 An alternative way to get the pressure is with an elevated gravity-feed tank.)